Back, Neck & Spine Surgery

 The healthcare provider will put a needle through your skin and back muscles and into the spinal bone (the vertebra).
 The balloon(s) will be put in through the needle and inflated.
 This opens a space for the thick, paste-like cement and may help the bone regain its normal size and shape.
-Next, your healthcare provider will inject the cement mixture into the bone cavity.
+Next, your surgeon will inject the cement mixture into the bone cavity.
 While this is done, X-ray images are checked to help ensure that the cement goes into the right place.
-The healthcare provider will then remove the needle.
-You will not need stitches in your back.
+The surgeon will then remove the needle.
+You may not need stitches in your back.

 The entire procedure will probably take less than an hour.
-If the healthcare provider needs to treat more than one vertebra, the procedure may take longer.
+If the surgeon needs to treat more than 1 vertebra, the procedure may take longer.
 You will spend time in a recovery room after the surgery.
 You will probably lie flat on your back for about an hour while the cement hardens.
 You may be able to go home the same day, but your healthcare provider might want you to stay overnight.

 Talk with your healthcare provider about what to expect during your kyphoplasty.

 What happens after kyphoplasty?

 You may be able to start walking about an hour after the procedure.
 It’s normal to feel some soreness where the needle was put into your back.
 This might last a few days.
 You may quickly notice that you have less pain in your back than you did before the surgery.
 Talk with your healthcare provider about whether you should avoid any activities after the procedure.

 You may experience pain relief almost immediately after the procedure, but for some people it takes up to 72 hours.
 Your healthcare provider may provide you with pain relievers to help ease the discomfort.